carrotdata/redcarrot/README.md

 ## Usage and Redis client compatibility

-Carrot was tested with Java Jedis clinet, it should work with other clients as well.
+Carrot was tested with Java Jedis client, it should work with other Redis clients as well.
 The client **cluster support is required** to use Carrot at a full potential (multiple data nodes per server). **TODO**.
 As since Carrot is at 0.2 version it is not surprisingly that it does not have its own shell yet, but Redis ```redis-cli``` shell can be used instead.

 ## Benchmark summary